-The Cascade Trail follows the Skagit River along an old rail bed of the Burlington Northern line, between Sedro-Woolley and Concrete.
-The trail parallels State Route 20 through cultivated fields, open space, scattered woodlands and river bottoms.
+The 22.5-mile Cascade Trail—boasting 12 benches, 23 trestles, and two bridges made from repurposed railcars—-follows the Skagit River as it parallels State Route 20 into the Cascade foothills of northwest Washington (ending in Concrete).
+The trail, completed in 1999, claims its origins from the Great Northern Railway, which transported lumber and concrete during the 20th century.
+The mostly crushed-stone pathway runs through cultivated fields, open space, scattered woodlands, and river bottoms.
 The nearby river provides for some great fishing and nice river views, as well as scenic vistas of Sauk Mountain and other Cascade Range peaks.